isabella232/advertising-cloud.en/help/dsp/campaign-management/campaigns/campaign-about.md

 You can create campaigns manually or by duplicating existing campaigns.
 You can also edit existing campaigns.

-## The Campaigns Dashboard
+## The [!UICONTROL Campaigns] Dashboard

 <!-- standardize on "dashboard" or "view" -->
-The Campaigns dashboard centralizes performance and economic reporting across all of your campaigns, providing a quick snapshot of how your campaigns have performed during a specified date range.
+The [!UICONTROL Campaigns] dashboard centralizes performance and economic reporting across all of your campaigns, providing a quick snapshot of how your campaigns have performed during a specified date range.

 ![Campaigns dashboard](/help/dsp/assets/campaign-dashboard.png)